Cynics at Large Indigo: Cynical Caché

 Overview

-Cynical Caché does not currently support sensor or LED-dimmer ports, because I don't have any in my hardware arsenal.
-Serial ports can be directly used for GC-IRE or GC-IRL devices only, but the serial port is easy to access with the Cynical Network plugin - the first serial port is port 4999 at the GC-100 or iTach address.
+Cynical Caché does not currently support LED-dimmer ports, because I don't have any hardware for this function.
+Serial ports can be directly used for GC-IRE or GC-IRL devices only, but the serial port can be used with any plugin that lets you specify a network serial port - the first serial port is port 4999 at the GC-100 or iTach address; the second serial port on a GC-100-12 is at port 5000.
+This includes a great many Cynical plugins as well.

 The network database feature is a work in progress.
 Ask me if you're curious.